Boraginaceae: Borage Family — Miscellaneous

 Notes:

-A small plant with many blue flowers, about 1 cm across, in a coiled cluster, similar in shape to other members of the Borage family such as Hound’s Tongue and popcornflowers.
+This is a small plant with many blue flowers in a coiled cluster, each about 1 cm across.
+It is similar in shape to others in the Borage family, such as Hound’s Tongue and popcornflowers.
 The lower leaves are generally larger and ovate, the cauline leaves a little smaller and oblong.
+Photos #3 – 4 by CJH.